-If you separate out all the individual parts of a comprehensive music education (like those above) and still try to fit it all into a 30-minute lesson, you’ll never get there.
+Separating individual parts of a comprehensive music education never works.
+If you try and fit aural, theory, sight-reading, general knowledge (and more!) into a 30-minute lesson time, you’ll never get there.

 Not sure how to approach this kind of teaching?
 I discuss this method in-depth in podcast episode 9 with Paul Harris: TTTV009: Paul Harris on Simultaneous Learning

 The value of a teacher is now as a guide and mentor, not as a know-all.

 I now know, of course, that this is a mistake.